hideaki-j/hideaki-j.github.io/_pages/about.md

 # 📙 Biography

+Hideaki Joko is a researcher and engineer specializing in information retrieval (IR) and natural language processing (NLP), passionate about translating academic research into real-world impact, with a strong background in both academia and industry with 10 years of experience combined.

-Hideaki Joko is a researcher and PhD candidate at Radboud University, Netherlands.
-He earned an MSc from the University of Tokyo for his research in natural language processing (NLP) and a BEng in applied mathematics from Waseda University.
-He served as a research engineer at Mitsubishi Electric from 2016 to 2020.
+He is currently a visiting scholar at the University of Waterloo, completing his PhD at Radboud University, Netherlands.
+He received his MSc from University of Tokyo for his research on NLP.
+He also holds solid industry experience; at Mitsubishi Electric (2016–20), he applied IR and NLP algorithms to improve factory and support operations.

-Having ~8 years of research experience and ~5 years of hands-on experience in NLP and information retrieval (IR), he has published 10+ papers in conferences and peer-reviewed journals, obtained several patents, and received multiple awards for his research and development in NLP and IR.
+He has published 10+ papers including top venues such as SIGIR and CIKM, and received 7 awards and 3 patents on IR/NLP research and development.
+He has delivered 10+ talks at internationally renowned institutes.

 # 💪 Skills
 - Programming Languages: Python, C#, Java, etc.